 From the graph it’s clear that the bloom/DOF chains are independent while they’re executing, but they need to be synchronized at the start and end of the chains to make sure that everything works correctly.
 This implies that if we were to run the two chains as two separate command buffers submitted to the dual front-ends of the MJP-4000, we would need some kind of cross-queue synchronization in order to ensure correct results.
 Conceptually this is similar to our need for a barrier to ensure that all threads of a dispatch complete executing a dependent dispatch, except in this case we need to ensure that multiple chains have completed.
 If we were to use such a barrier to synchronize our post-processing chain, it would look something like this:

-There are a few ways that this kind of cross-queue barrier, but the MJP-4000 takes a simple approach by re-purposing the SIGNAL_POST_SHADER and WAIT_SIGNAL instructions.
+There are a few ways that this kind of cross-queue barrier could be implemented on a GPU, but the MJP-4000 takes a simple approach by re-purposing the SIGNAL_POST_SHADER and WAIT_SIGNAL instructions.
 Both command processors can access the same set of labels (indicated by the labels area being shared on the logical layout diagram), which gives them the basic functionality needed to wait for each other when necessary.
 For our bloom/DOF case we could have the DOF chain write a label when its finished, and the main command stream could wait on that label before continuing on to the tone mapping dispatch.

 In Part 4, we’ll discuss how having multiple command processors can be useful for scenarios where multiple applications are sharing the same GPU.